"Liberation comes from being able to walk through your own fire"

 - Nada ~ The development of a sound body through deep listening.
 Using music to uplift and support the teachings.
 The use of silence.
 The use of spoken word by scholars and teachers.

 - Shastra ~ Study of ancient teachings including Sanskrit chanting and scripture.
-Three main books used; Yoga Sutras of Patanjali, Haha Yoga Pradipika and The Bhagavad Gita.
+Three main books used; Yoga Sutras of Patanjali, Hatha Yoga Pradipika and The Bhagavad Gita.

 “Neil worked with our whole family and friends in London and Italy for 7 years teaching us Yoga.
 It was amazing to work with Neil and his unique style which was fun and deeply connecting.”